Gambling and alcohol money to target anti-pokies senator Nick Xenophon, Greens

 Some of the golf player's bets have been far bigger.
 He lost almost $2.5 million at Las Vegas gambling establishments from October 2000 to June 2003, according to the Wall Street Journal.

 According to Silveira's court filings, the $2.75 million wire transfer from a gambling customer was to cover "losing wagers."
 Silveira, who prosecutors state was involved in illegal top-level sports betting, told the court his actions were a misguided desire to help relatives.

 Mr. Silveira, practically as a personal favor to an individual who did not wish his wagering activity to become public, dealt with the payment of the funds, his legal representatives composed.
-Silveira simply transferred his associate s gambling loss payment into his own account and, thereafter, moved it to the overseas sports books with whom the funds had been bet to play with betrally bonus code.
+Silveira simply transferred his associate's gambling loss payment into his own account and, thereafter, moved it to the overseas sports books with whom the funds had been bet.

 In court documents, Silveira said he understood the gambler was involved in high-profile legitimate business.

 Donald Foley, who states he has known Silveira for more than 20 years as a golf partner and pal, stated in an interview that Silveira informed him that Mickelson was the gambler in the money-laundering case.
 The other individuals who confirmed Mickelson s participation asked not to be named because some information of the case isn't public.
 Mickelson was also formerly recognized as the gambler by ESPN when it reported on Silveira case s in 2014.